webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

   - **AutoScale Rule**
     - description of **when** and **what** action to perform.
     - monitor from **_Run history_** tab. **Activity Log** alert can be set for success or failure of autoscaling.
-    - rules threshold is for **all** instances running. e.g. CPU > 80%, all instances CPU must be > 80%.
+    - rules threshold is for **all** instances running. e.g. CPU > 80%, all instances CPU averaged, must be > 80%.
     - scale based on **metric**: disk queue or HTTP request awaiting processing.
     - scale according to predefined schedule.
     - **time grain**: length of time between Service metric updates.